redislabs-training/ru203/README.md

 docker-compose down
 ```

+Redis persists data to the `redisdata` folder as an append only file.
+This is reloaded whenever you restart the container.

 ### 2. Load the sample data

 The commands that load the sample data are in the file `commands.redis`, which is part of this git repository.
 To load this data, run the following command: